dberzano/dberzano.github.io/alice/install-aliroot/manual.md

 ### Configure your shell environment

-The environment script helps you setting the environment variables needed to build and use different ALICE software combinations constituted by "triads" of ROOT, Geant 3 and AliRoot.
+You will need a script that helps you setting the environment variables needed to build and use different ALICE software combinations, constituted by "triads" of ROOT, Geant 3 and AliRoot.
 It is also possible to define an optional [FastJet](http://fastjet.fr/) version.

 > As of **Aug 13, 2014**, the way of configuring the environment has
 > been **slightly changed**: